 Travel agents can plan your independent trip to Cuba from start to finish.
 All you have to do is pay them.
-They work well for the traveler who hates all aspects of travel planning and just wants to show up on day one of the trip with everything taken care of.
+They work well for the traveler who hates all aspects of travel planning and just wants to show up on day one of the trip with everything taken care of for them.

 Travel Agent Pros